anna-222/stableWeb/README.md

 -React Router for routing in React.
 It enables the navigation among views of various components in a React Application, allows changing the browser URL
 -SWR library for data fetching

-To stylize elements is used:
+To stylize elements is used Css and Tailwind CSS framework
--Css
--Tailwind CSS framework

 # Getting Started with Create React App